Agile Delivery Flow: 3 Steps to Deliver on Time Consistently

 No matter how you start, just start.
 The teams that have an active eye on their delivery flow are better teams.

-By the way, many of the ideas you find here are also well summarized in the Podcast “Agile bites” that I can highly recommend (To the podcast: Agile Bites).
+By the way, many of the ideas you find here are also well summarized in the podcast “Agile Bites”, which I highly recommend (To the podcast: Agile Bites).

 Have fun developing your team!